zisismaras/pipeproc/README.md

         workers?: number,
         //the number of processors that can be run concurrently by each worker, defaults to 1 workerConcurrency?: number,
+        //restart any worker that reaches X systemProc executions, useful to mitigate memory leaks, defaults to 0 (no restarts) workerRestartAfter?: number,
         //tune the garbage collector settings (check the gc section below) gc?: {minPruneTime?: number, interval?: number} | boolean }